Probate Q&A Series

 1. Detailed Answer

-When an elderly loved one experiences significant cognitive decline or faces potential financial exploitation, North Carolina law allows concerned family members to petition the court for guardianship.
-The process begins by filing a petition in the superior court for the county where your family member lives.
+When an elderly loved one experiences significant cognitive decline or faces potential financial exploitation, North Carolina law allows concerned family members to petition the clerk of superior court for adjudication of incompetence and the appointment of a guardian.
+The process begins by filing a petition before the clerk of superior court for the county where your family member resides or is present.

 Step 1: Prepare and File the Petition